garywill/linux-router/README.md

     --stop <id>             Stop a running instance
         For <id> you can use PID or subnet interface name.
         You can get them with '--list-running'

+    Notice 1:   This script assume your host's default policy won't forward packets, so the script won't explictly ban forwarding in any mode.
+In some case may cause unwanted communication between 2 networks, which you should check if you want isolated network
 ```

 > These changes to system will not be restored by script's cleanup: